janishutz/libreevent/src/webapp/main/notes.md

 - Implement Permission system

+- Seat numbering

-- add webpack to project website to decrease file size
+- add webpack (or any other minifying tool) to project website to decrease file size (OPTIONAL)